LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 ---

 Both options have equivalent semantic, just use what is more convenient for you.
-Or skip this step entirely and hardcode the implementation later in the frontend.

 > [!TIP]
 > Detailed explanation on the `@leqo.*` annotations used in that implementation can be found in the [backend documentation](https://leqo-framework.github.io/leqo-backend/usage/annotations.html#annotations).